bfabiszewski/libmobi/README.md

 # Libmobi

 C library for handling Mobipocket/Kindle (MOBI) ebook format documents.
-Current version supports reading and parsing functions.

-There is a simple program included in the project: mobitool.c.
-It may serve as an example how to use the library.
+For examples on how to use the library have a look at tools folder.

 ## What works:
 - reading and parsing: